MLNeurosurg/deepglioma/README.md

 tions that are uniformily distributed on the unit hypersphere.

-© This code is made available for non-commercial academic purposes.
+© This code is made available for academic purposes.
 Imaging and clinical information for this project was collected with IRB approval (HUM00083059) and is protected under HIPAA.
 Representative images and predictions can be found at [**deepglioma.mlins.org**](https://deepglioma.mlins.org).

 ## License Information